 Chair, Department of Music Studies.
-Director of Graduate Music Studies.
-Drew Edward Davies is a specialist in 17th- and 18th-century music in Latin America, Iberia, and the wider European context, with complementary research interests in colonialism, contemporary architecture, and the music of 20th-century Britain.
+Drew Edward Davies is a specialist in 17th- and 18th-century music in Latin America, Iberia, and the wider European context, with complementary research interests in colonialism, contemporary architecture, and a diversity of musical genres and practices.

-Professor Davies creates academic scholarship, editions and catalogs of primary sources, and frequently collaborates with performing groups such as the Newberry Consort and the Chicago Arts Orchestra, among others, to revive and better understand repertoires of early modern music.
-His critical edition of the music of an 18th-century Roman composer in New Spain, Santiago Billoni: Complete Works, is available from A-R Editions, and his thematic catalog of the music archive at Durango Cathedral, Mexico, is published by the press of the Instituto de Investigaciones Estéticas at the Universidad Nacional Autónoma de México.
-He is co-editor of the projected eight-volume Catálogo de las obras de música del Archivo del Cabildo Catedral Metropolitano de México, of which the first two volumes are currently in print.
+Professor Davies creates academic scholarship, editions and catalogs of primary sources, and frequently collaborates with performing groups such as the Chicago Arts Orchestra to revive and better understand repertoires of early modern music.
+His critical editions of music from 18th-century Mexico, Manuel de Sumaya: Villancicos from Mexico City and Santiago Billoni: Complete Works, are available from A-R Editions.
+His thematic catalog of the music archive at Durango Cathedral, Mexico, is published by the press of the Instituto de Investigaciones Estéticas at the Universidad Nacional Autónoma de México.

-His articles and reviews appear in journals such as Early Music, Eighteenth-Century Music, Sanctorum, Revista Portuguesa de Musicologia, Journal of the Society for American Music, Journal of the American Musicological Society, Heterofonía, and Boletín Música (Havana), as well as in the essay collections The Courtesan's Arts: Cross-Cultural Perspectives, Music and Urban Society in Colonial Latin America, Historia de Durango, and La ópera en el templo: Estudios sobre el compositor Francisco Javier García Fajer.
+His articles and reviews appear in journals such as Early Music, Eighteenth-Century Music, Sanctorum, Revista Portuguesa de Musicologia, Journal of the Society for American Music, Journal of the American Musicological Society, Heterofonía, and Boletín Música (Havana), as well as in numerous essay collections.
 In 2011, the journal Early Music awarded his article “Villancicos for the Virgin of Guadalupe from Mexico City” with the inaugural J. M. Thomson prize, and the Society for American Music recognized his PhD dissertation, “The Italianized Frontier: Music at Durango Cathedral, Español Culture, and the Aesthetics of Devotion in Eighteenth-Century New Spain,” with the 2006 Wiley Housewright Award.
 Formerly a bassoonist, his courses at Northwestern range from colonial Latin American topics to Beethoven, Romani music, and opera performance.

 Professor Davies is also Academic Coordinator of the Mexico City-based “Musicat” project, the Seminario de Música en la Nueva España y el México Independiente (Seminar on the Music of New Spain and Independent Mexico).
-He is active in the American Musicological Society, Society for American Music, the Society for Seventeenth-Century Music, and the Society for Eighteenth-Century Music and has presented at academic conferences and early music festivals throughout the USA, and in Mexico, Canada, the UK, the Netherlands, Spain, Italy, Ukraine, Cuba, Poland, and Japan.
+He is active in the American Musicological Society, Society for American Music, the Society for Seventeenth-Century Music, and the Society for Eighteenth-Century Music and has presented at academic conferences and early music festivals throughout the USA, and in Mexico, Canada, the UK, the Netherlands, Germany, Spain, Italy, Ukraine, Cuba, Poland, and Japan.